gayaninan/EC-SelfSupervision/README.md

 # Clinical Dialogue Transcription Error Correction with Self-supervision

-The following diagram provides an overview of the architecture used for clinical dialogue transcription error correction.
-This architecture leverages seq2seq models, including T5 and BART, fine-tuned with domain-specific data and optimised for tasks aligned with transcription error correction.
+In this work, we introduce self-supervision strategies for clinical dialogue transcription error correction.
+The following diagram provides an overview of the architecture used in this approach.
+This architecture leverages seq2seq models, including T5 and BART, fine-tuned with domain-specific data and optimized for tasks aligned with transcription error correction.

 ![Architecture Diagram](images/architecture-diagram.jpg)